 - A Report of the Surgeon General – The Health Consequences of Involuntary Exposure to Tobacco Smoke

-- DOH Function Clarification Amendment Act of 2006 [PDF]
+- DC Health Function Clarification Amendment Act of 2006 [PDF]

 - Executive Summary of the Surgeon General's Report [PDF]